 Q: What happens if I try to combine more than 32 sections at once?

-A: If your project has more than 32 audio files, you’ll need to combine them in smaller groups or download them individually.
+A: You’ll need to combine files in smaller groups or download them individually.

-Q: Are there any restrictions when combining audio sections that use different sample rates?
+Q: Are there any restrictions when combining sections with different sample rates?

-A: Audio files created at a 96kHz sample rate are limited by total file size.
-If the combined files are too large, you may get an error message.
-24 and 48 kHz files can be freely combined.
+A: Files rendered at 96 kHz are limited by total file size.
+If the combined file is too large, you may receive an error message.

 Q: What if I combine 96 kHz files with 24 or 48 kHz files?